stigsand/cpp-build-env/README.md

 # cpp-build-env

-A Docker-based build environment for C++ projects with modern build tools.
+A Docker-based build environment for C++ projects

 ## Features